Stay Updated

 ThruPlay rate is Meta-specific.
 The formula is ThruPlay Rate = (ThruPlays / Video Plays) × 100, where a ThruPlay is either a complete view of a video under 15 seconds, OR at least 15 seconds of view time on a video 15 seconds or longer.
 The term doesn't apply on YouTube, TikTok, or CTV — each has its own threshold definition.

 The thing operators most often miss is that ThruPlay rate and VCR are not the same metric.
 A 60-second video can have a 25% ThruPlay rate (1 in 4 viewers crossed the 15-second mark) and a 3% VCR (only 3 in 100 watched the full 60 seconds).
 ThruPlay measures whether viewers cleared the 15-second threshold; VCR measures whether they finished.
 Optimise for ThruPlay if attention is the goal (awareness, video views); pair with VCR to confirm the closing message and CTA are actually getting seen.
-For more depth on benchmarks see What is a Good ThruPlay Rate?
-2026 Benchmarks.
+For more depth on benchmarks see ThruPlay Rate Benchmarks 2026 by Video Length, Placement & Audience.

 VTR is the most-confused video metric because the term has two distinct meanings depending on context.
 Always confirm which definition your reporting tool uses before benchmarking.